 Bleach is corrosive and will damage metal and paint.
 Ensure it is washed thoroughly off all surfaces.

 The fumes are toxic and can be overwhelming.
 Ensure neither yourself or the animals breathe in the fumes.
 Full strength bleach has been associated with death of birds and reptiles in their cages (Divers and Mader, 2005).

 The chlorine in bleach can be deactivated by using a dechlorinator or exposing to direct sunlight for a few hours (Divers and Mader, 2005).
 Note that full strength bleach lets off a toxic gas in sunlight (Geneva: World Health Organization, 2014).

 Warning, do not mix bleach with other chemicals, this is extremely dangerous or may simply reduce its effectiveness (Geneva: World Health Organization, 2014).

-A 5% ammonia solution kills coccidia and Cryptosporidium (Divers and Mader, 2005) although a 10% solution is recommended generally for coccidia.
+A 5% ammonia solution kills coccidia and Cryptosporidium (Divers and Mader, 2005; Pasmans et al, 2008) although a 10% solution is recommended generally for coccidia.
+Cryptosporidium oocysts become ineffective after 18 hours of contact over at least 3 days and a further 3 days left to dry (Cranﬁeld et al, 1999).

 Can I use vinegar on my bearded dragons house?
 Using vinegar to clean your bearded dragons house is not as effective as chemical disinfectants (Johnston and Gaas, 2006).
 However, it can be useful for removing mineral deposits.

 Can I use steam to clean my bearded dragons house?
-You can use steam to clean your bearded dragons house to control pathogens and parasites.
-Steam is clearly chemical free and useful for controlling coccidia and some other difficult to eradicate pathogens and parasites.
+Steam can be used to clean bearded dragons house to control pathogens and parasites.
+Steam is clearly chemical free and useful for controlling coccidia and mites, and some other difficult to eradicate pathogens and parasites.

 Steam cleaning is highly effective when done in a methodical and very slow manner.
 Move the wand horizontally going from the top down covering every inch of space.
 The steam should not bound back up on areas already cleaned to reduce anything becoming airborne recontaminated already cleaned areas.
 Repeating the action twice will assist in covering all areas.

 Warning on Fragrances